Gerhardt Katsch: 1917

 Katsch made good use of his time away from the frontline.
 His boss at the Hamburg-Altona hospital, Gustav von Bergmann, had already played a decisive role in developing his career, and he would do more.
-Von Bergmann had accepted a professorship at the University of Marburg in 1916, and it was here that Katsch was able to lay the groundwork for his post-war career.
-On 26 February 1917 he was awarded a habilitation (higher-level degree) from the University of Marburg and the corresponding "Venia Legendi" (university-level teaching rights) in respect of Internal medicine, which opened the way to a life-long career in the universities sector.
+Von Bergmann had accepted a professorship at Marburg University in 1916, and it was here that Katsch was able to lay the groundwork for his post-war career.
+On 26 February 1917 he was awarded a habilitation (higher-level degree) from Marburg University and the corresponding "Venia Legendi" (university-level teaching rights) in respect of Internal medicine, which opened the way to a life-long career in the universities sector.
 A titular professorship followed in 1918.
 It appears that the degree was awarded without the usual requirement for a substantial body of research work and dissertation having been imposed, which reflected the war-time conditions and recognition of work that Katsch had already undertaken during the five years since receiving his doctorate.

 In Hamburg Gerhardt Katsch had come to know Irmgard von Holck (1893-1977), daughter of the businessman and sometime vice-consul Carl von Holck (1854–1926).
 Some of the letters they exchanged while Katsch was away fighting have survived, and provide a record of an increasingly amorous relationship between them.
 Irmgard was daughter of a still wealthy family of minor aristocrats.
 They married on 3 September 1917 close to the bride's home at Ottensen (which had still not, at that time, been subsumed into Altona and the Hamburg conurbation).
 The couple's only recorded (as birth-parents) child, Hermann Burchard Katsch, was born on 13 November 1919.
 The family were also joined at an early stage by Eberhard Katsch, Gerhardt's nephew, born in 1919 or 1920.
 Later there would be several grandchildren.